 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan will be used to determine your coverage.

-Requires prior authorization except when requested for a member enrolled in a hospice program.
+Prior authorization is required for Group I, II or III pressure reducing support surfaces except when requested for a member enrolled in a hospice program.

 Pressure reducing support surfaces are generally covered subject to the indications listed below and per your plan documents.